bsccf/Uni-notes/Thermofluids/9 Kinetic theory of gas/ideal gas law.md

 2) The volume of the particles is negligible compared to the total volume
 3) The force between adjacent particles is negligible

-These hold true for most common situations, but high temp's, pressures or densitys can [[this is the technical term|fuck it up]].
+These hold true for most common situations, but high: temp's, pressures or densitys can [[this is the technical term|fuck it up]].
 When this occurs you can usually use the [[Van der Waals equation]].

 Also in an ideal gas temperature is a function of internal energy of the gas, so if there is no change in total internal energy (no work is done) then temperature dosn't change.